postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

   <li>Click the <b>Create</b> button.</li>
 </ol>

-The **Success** screen displays what Postman created for you and suggests next steps you might want to consider to maximize your template.
+The **Success!** screen displays what Postman created for you and suggests next steps you might want to consider to maximize your template.

 <ol start="5">
   <li>Click the <b>Okay</b> button to exit the screen.</li>